cloud-custodian/cloud-custodian/docs/source/gcp/contribute.rst

 Testing (Need to check)
 =========================

-Tests for c7n_gcp run automatically with other Custodian tests.
-See :ref:`Testing for Developers <developer-tests>` for information on how to run Tox.
+Tests for c7n_gcp run automatically with other Custodian tests. for information on how to run Tox.